Alfa Romeo 166: Facelift (2003)

-The L5 2.4 was re-engineered with Multi-Jet technology which allows up to five injections per cycle, second stage common rail, with a maximum injection pressure of 1400 bar and four valves per cylinder, to output a class-leading 175 PS.
+The L5 2.4 was re-engineered with Multi-Jet technology which allowed up to five injections per cycle, second stage common rail, with a maximum injection pressure of 1400 bar and four valves per cylinder, to output a class-leading 175 PS.

 End of production

 In October 2005, the Alfa Romeo 166 was officially withdrawn from sale in markets for RHD.
 Sales of the 166 never grew as Alfa Romeo had hoped, following the facelift in September 2003, and the additional lack of a diesel engine in the United Kingdom, Australian, and Irish markets limited its reach into company car sectors.
 The 2.4 JTD diesel engine was only available in left-hand drive markets.

 In June 2007, the production of the 166 effectively ended, with no direct successor.
 In September 2008, the platform was sold to the Chinese state-run manufacturer GAC Group.
 In total, fewer than 100,000 units were made.

 In August 2009, Autocar named the 166 as "Britain's Worst Depreciating Used Car", as it held just 14.4% of its original used value after three years.